 We are subject to federal laws, such as Sections 23A and 23B of the Federal Reserve Act (the "FRA"), and the Federal Reserve's implementing Regulation W, as made applicable to state non-member banks such as the Bank by Section 18(j) of the FDIA, that limit the size, number and terms of the transactions that depository institutions may engage in with their affiliates.
 An affiliate of a bank is any company or entity that controls, is controlled by or is under common control with the bank.
-Under these provisions, covered transactions by a bank with nonbank affiliates (such as loans to or investments in an affiliate by the bank) must be on arms-length terms and generally be limited to 10% of the bank's capital and surplus for all covered transactions with all affiliates.
+Under these provisions, covered transactions by a bank with nonbank affiliates (such as loans to or investments in an affiliate by the bank) must be on arms-length terms and generally be limited to 10% of the bank's capital and surplus for all covered transactions with any one affiliate, and 20% of capital and surplus for all covered transactions with all affiliates.
 Any extensions of credit to affiliates, with limited exceptions, must be secured by eligible collateral in specified amounts.
 Banks are also prohibited from purchasing any "low quality" assets from an affiliate.
 The Dodd-Frank Act generally enhanced the restrictions on transactions with affiliates under